TransparentLC/squoosh-native/bin/README.txt

-Place the encoder binaries in this folder.
+Place the encoder and comparison tool binaries in this folder.

 ---

-Download encoders on Windows:
+Download CLI tools on Windows:

 mozjpeg
 https://github.com/garyzyg/mozjpeg-windows/releases (mozjpeg-x64.zip)